 2. Tropological ozone

-It forms when sunlight chemically reacts with carbon monoxide and nitric oxide gases emitted by cars.
+It forms when sunlight chemically reacts with cars’ carbon monoxide and nitric oxide gases.
 When our skin absorbs UV rays from these gases, we develop a sunburn.
 The long-term effects of being exposed to UV rays include skin cancer.

 3. Nutrient enrichment compounds